Payment Card Industry (PCI) Data Security Standard Glossary, Abbreviations and Acronyms

 PIN entry device

-Penetration tests attempt to exploit vulnerabilities to determine whether unauthorized access or other malicious activity is possible.
-Penetration testing includes network and application testing as well as controls and processes around the networks and applications, and occurs from both outside the network trying to come in (external testing) and from inside the network.
+Penetration tests attempt to identify ways to exploit vulnerabilities to circumvent or defeat the security features of system components.
+Penetration testing includes network and application testing as well as controls and processes around the networks and applications, and occurs from both outside the environment (external testing) and from inside the environment.